mstksg/inCode/copy/entries/typed-sm-lc-1.md

 3.  be compilable to multiple actual backends, letting you run the same function under multiple implementations.

+This exact thing is something I've needed and used multiple times now in projects.
+I want to specify one program graph within Haskell, but in a way that can compile both in C and javascript while also being visualizable and interactively explorable.

 Once you go down this road, everything you ever write will feel woefully unsafe and limited.
 And everything you want to write will be hopelessly inscrutable by normal humans and borderline unusable.
 But such is the curse we